movingStars/next-demo/README.md

 export static page:
 npm run export
 ```
+After executing the export commond, you can see the exported HTML content on a directory called "out" inside your project.

 If you want to test the app, install the following serve NPM module globally:
 ```